 The National Eye Institute's AREDS 2 study was a 5 year nationwide follow up to the original AREDS study.
 The AREDS 2 study results were announced on May 5, 2013 at ARVO and published online by the Journal of the American Medical Association (JAMA).
 The primary goal of the AREDS 2 study was to reduce the risk for progression to advanced age-related macular degeneration (AMD).
-Completed in 2013, the AREDS 2 study encompassed 4203 participants and 82 clinics throughout the United states.* The new AREDS 2 findings suggest revising the AREDS formula to omit beta-carotene and add 10 mg of lutein and 2 mg of zeaxanthin.
-Viteyes AREDS 2 formula is based on the findings of the AREDS 2 study in 2 easy-to-swallow capsules daily.
-Viteyes® AREDS 2 Plus Omega-3 is the same as the Viteyes® AREDS 2 formula plus it includes 1000 mg of omega-3 in 3 daily softgels.
+Completed in 2013, the AREDS 2 study encompassed 4203 participants and 82 clinics throughout the United states.* The new AREDS2 findings suggest revising the AREDS formula to omit beta-carotene and add 10 mg of lutein and 2 mg of zeaxanthin.
+Viteyes® AREDS 2 supplements contain the clinically effective formula tested by the National Eye Institute ("NEI") in its 2013 AREDS2 study.
+Viteyes® AREDS 2 and Viteyes® AREDS 2 Advanced formulas are found in only 2 easy-to-swallow capsules daily.
+Viteyes® AREDS 2 Plus Omega-3 is the same formula as the Viteyes® AREDS 2 formula plus it includes 1000 mg of omega-3 in 3 daily softgels.

 *AREDS2 Research Group.
 "Lutein/Zeaxanthin and Omega-3 Fatty Acids for Age-Related Macular Degeneration.
 The Age-Related Eye Disease Study 2 (AREDS2) Controlled Randomized Clinical Trial."
 JAMA, published online May 5, 2013.